ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_platformsh.md

 ## Overview

-Support for Platform.sh is in a very preliminary phase.
-For example, it may not work when deploying from Windows.
-It should work if you're using `requirements.txt`, but may not work if you're using Poetry or Pipenv. `django-simple-deploy` should only be used on test projects at this point.
+Support for Platform.sh is in a preliminary phase.
+For example, it won't work if you already have a project deployed to Platform.sh, or if you have more than one org.

 Deployment to Platform.sh can be fully automated, but the configuration-only approach is recommended.
 This allows you to review the changes that are made to your project before committing them and making the initial push.
 The fully automated approach configures your project, commits these changes, and pushes the project to Platform.sh' servers.